jadianes/data-science-your-way/apps/winerama/README.md

 </nav>
 ```

-The important part here is how we make use of the context object `user.is_autenticated` within a `{% if %}` expression in order to show the right menu elements.
-When the user is logged in, we show the logout button and the other way around.
+The important part here is how we make use of the context object `user.is_authenticated` within a `{% if %}` expression in order to show the right menu elements.
+When the user is logged in, we show the logout button and vice versa.

-If you gave it a try, you probably noticed that, when login using the menu, we get a 404 error when trying to navigate to the user profile page.
+If you gave it a try, you probably noticed that, when logging in through the menu, we'd get a 404 error when we try to navigate to the user profile page.
 That's fine.
-We didn't provide a user profile page so far.
+We haven't provided a user profile page yet.
 We will solve this issue in the next section.

-This point of the project corresponds to the git tag [`stage-1.1`](https://github.com/jadianes/winerama-recommender-tutorial/tree/stage-1.1).
+Again, this point of the project corresponds to the git tag [`stage-1.1`](https://github.com/jadianes/winerama-recommender-tutorial/tree/stage-1.1).

-## User reviews page
+## User Profile Page

-Actually our user profile will consist in a list of reviews for the logged user.
-In order to accomplish that we will need a few things:
+Actually our user profile will consist of a list of reviews by the logged in user.
+In order to accomplish that, we will need a few things:

 - We need to define the default mapping for the landing page after login (when a `next` param is not provided).
 - Then we need to define a mapping for the new view we are going to add.
-- We need to define a view function that returns reviews given a user.
+- We need to define a view function that returns reviews given by a user.
 - We need to define a template to render the result of the previous view.
 - We need to create a menu item for this.